 This recipe for chocolate chip cookies infused with dried blueberries is perfect for making your typical cookie a little more special.
-Of course, chocolate chip cookies are pretty spectacular, but adding dried blueberries makes them even better.
+I’m like you, I love special cookies.
+Such as these chocolate chip molasses cookies.
+So good!

 Maybe I’m speaking heresy.
 I mean, think about it, here we are honoring America’s favorite cookie and I’m saying it has room for improvement.
-When will I ever learn?
 But I think you’ll agree these berry cookies are pretty amazing!

 Why This Recipe is a Winner

 - Adding brown sugar to the batter keeps these cookies moist and chewy